 - 1 box of spaghetti you can use a whole box of ziti, penne or rigatoni as a substitute

-- a handful of salt for the pasta water
+- large pinch of salt for the pasta water

 Instructions